Sexually Transmitted Diseases and Your Mouth

 is a bacterial infection that affects mucous membranes, including those in your

 mouth and throat.
-As with syphilis, the number of cases of gonorrhea cases has
+As with syphilis, the number of cases of gonorrhea is also at an all-time high.
+In 2019, nearly 616,392 cases were reported, a 56% increase from 2015.

 Gonorrhea can be difficult to detect because its symptoms